Revealed: How Accurate Is Apple Watch Calories Calculator

 The Apple Health app determines how much the average person of your size, age, and gender needs to exercise in order to run a calorie deficit.
 Meaning how much you need to move and be active to burn more than the number of calories you consume in a day.
 For more tips on using your Apple Watch for fitness, check out our free Tip of the Day newsletter.

-How to Improve Calorie Tracking Accuracy on Apple Watch
+How to Improve Apple Watch Calories Burned Accuracy

-Because calorie usage depends so much on your own biology, it's essential that your Apple Watch is updated with the latest information regarding your weight, height, and activity.
+Because calorie usage depends so much on your own biology, it's essential that your Apple Watch is updated with the latest information regarding your weight and height.
 This can be done in the Health app.
 This Health app information is also key to tracking your exercise minutes correctly when using your Apple Watch, so keeping it updated is a good habit to get into.
 If you've already done this, skip down to how to calibrate your Apple Watch.
+Finally, it is always best to select the most accurate workout from the list of activity options, I'll go over why selecting the right Apple Watch exercises makes a difference.

-5. If you don't want to update your weight (or other biometric information) manually, you can get a smart scale and set it up to automatically update your Health app.
+If you don't want to manually update your weight (or other biometric information) manually, you can get a smart scale or devise and set it up to automatically update your Health app.
 My go-to is the Withings Body Comp scale ($199) that syncs every weigh in with the Health app via the Withings app (free).
-There are many smart scale options and price points, just make sure it compatible with Apple Health before you make a purchase.
+There are many smart scale options and price points, just make sure it' compatible with Apple Health before you make a purchase.

-You will want to ensure that your watch is not too loose as well, since a poorly-fitting watch band can also interfere with Apple Watch heart rate accuracy.
+You will want to ensure that your watch is not too loose, since a poorly fitting watch band can interfere with Apple Watch heart rate accuracy.
 Also, ensure that when you exercise, you select the activity from the Workout app on your Apple Watch that most closely matches the exercise you are performing to allow Apple Watch to accurately track your movement.

 Pro Tip